mzmine/mzmine_documentation/docs/contribute_docu_template.md

 :material-menu-open: **Menu1 → Menu2 → Module**

 Provide here a concise description of the module functioning principles and usage.
-If possible, briefly describe also the algorithm(s) employed by the module.
+If possible, briefly describe the algorithm(s) employed by the module.
 If a detailed description of the algorithm functioning is needed, provide it in the [Algorithm](contribute_docu_template.md#algorithm) section).
 Please cite relevant references in this section using the following box:

 !!! info inline